Deepsikha-10/Stroke-Prediction-Dashboard/README.md

 # Stroke-Prediction-Dashboard
-This Power BI dashboard focuses on questions such as-  How do demographic factors (age, gender) correlate with stroke occurrence?
+This Power BI dashboard focuses on answeing questions such as :
+1. How do demographic factors (age, gender) correlate with stroke occurrence?
+2. What clinical variables (BMI, glucose level, hypertension) are strong for predictions?
+3. How do lifestyle factors (smoking, work type) impact stroke probability?